dabigsahar-dotcom/Project-Tummus/full-separate-glove-tutorial.md

 ### What this does

-This adds a tooltip for the separate glove button.
+This adds a tooltip for the glove.

 ## Step 7: Prevent duplicate glove rendering

-In `DrawZenButtons(...)` inside `Lawn/Board.cpp`, find the glove case and replace it with:
+In `DrawZenButtons(...)` inside `Lawn/Board.cpp` find the glove case and replace it with:

 ```cpp
 else if (aTool == GameObjectType::OBJECT_TYPE_GLOVE)